What is 0.08 As a Percent?

 What is 0.08% as a Percent of Blood Alcohol Level?

-Most adults know that it’s illegal to drive while intoxicated, but they may not know what exactly intoxicated means.
+Most adults know that it’s illegal to drive while intoxicated, but they may not know what precisely drunk means.
 In many states, having a blood alcohol content of .08% or higher can result in penalties for driving under the influence (DUI).
-But just how much does 0.08% represent as a percentage of your blood alcohol level?
+But how much does 0.08% represent as a percentage of your blood alcohol level?
 A person with a BAC of .08 has 80 milligrams of alcohol in 100 milliliters of blood.
-Here’s how to calculate that figure
+Here’s how to calculate that figure.

 How Can I Tell if I’m Drunk?

-Calculating Blood Alcohol Content (BAC) is an excellent way to tell if you’re in danger of getting a DUI, or if you’ve gotten past that point already.
-The math isn’t too tricky: A BAC of .08 percent means that there are .08 grams of alcohol per 100 grams of your blood; conversely, there are 100 grams of alcohol per 1,000 grams of blood.
+The Blood Alcohol Content (BAC) test is a great way to determine whether or not you’re at risk of getting a DUI.
+The math isn’t too tricky: A BAC of 0.08 as a percent means that there are .08 grams of alcohol per 100 grams of your blood; conversely, there are 100 grams of alcohol per 1,000 grams of blood.
 It takes only two drinks to reach 0.04 BAC (four drinks to reach 0.1).
 Most experts recommend that you stop drinking once your BAC reaches 0.05 percent, and one drink will raise your BAC by about .02 percent—so it takes just three drinks to go from sober to legally drunk in many states.

 When it comes to alcohol, a drink can mean anything from 1.5 ounces of hard liquor to five ounces of wine or 12 ounces of beer, but one thing is clear—the more you drink, the higher your blood alcohol concentration (BAC) level will be.
-If you’re trying to find out what does .08 percent BAC means, we’ve got an answer for you.
-But keep in mind that there are many other factors that affect BAC levels such as gender and weight along with how fast you consume alcohol and whether or not the food was consumed at all.
-Just like there’s no simple way to determine how much an individual weighs without actually weighing them, there’s no magical formula for calculating your own BAC level based on personal information alone.
+If you’re trying to find out what 0.08 as a percent BAC means, we have an answer.
+But keep in mind that many other factors affect BAC levels, such as gender and weight, along with how fast you consume alcohol and whether or not the food was consumed at all.
+Just like there’s no simple way to determine how much an individual weighs without actually weighing them, there’s no magical formula for calculating your BAC level based on personal information alone.

 How Can I Avoid Being Over the Limit?